ggbrooks/overthewire-bandit-writeups/bandit-writeups/level4-5.md

   * `cat` shows the contents of a file
   * I used `./` before the name because opening a file name starting with `-` can be problematic.
 This is because the dash (-) is commonly used to introduce command-line flags or options.
   * `./` is important to use to tell the shell that the file is located in the current working directory
-  * this gave me the contents of the file showing me the password I needed
+  * this gave me the contents of the file, showing me the password I needed
 4. Level 5 password:
 `4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw`